 Get Help at the Kindness Center

-When: Tuesdays, 3–7 pm
+When: Tuesdays, 10-3 pm

-Where: St. George Church, 307 West 54th Street (Between 8th and 9th Avenues)
+Where: St. George Church, 307 West 54th Street (Between 8th and 9th Avenues), lower level

 What to Expect

-If we can’t provide something on-site, we’ll help connect you to partners
+If we can’t provide something on-site, we’ll help connect you to partners who might be better able to help you.

 What to bring (if you can)